nickanastasov/MAVN.FrontEnd.BackOffice/README.md

 ## i18n

-To run locally the german version execute command `npm run serve-en` and then navigate to `http://localhost:4201/de`.
+To run locally the german version execute command `npm run serve-de` and then navigate to `http://localhost:4201/de`.

 To append new translations make sure you put attribute i18n as described here (https://angular.io/guide/i18n).
 Then update file with message which should be translated: